algolia/instantsearch/docgen/src/getting-started.md

 </script>
 ```

+In this example, we have used the `_highlightResult` that contains the attributes highlighted
+based on the current query.
+This is a very important aspect of search, as it gives the user
+a feedback on the matching parts of the results.

 In this section we’ve seen:

   * how to define containers for the widgets
   * how to display the results from Algolia
   * how to customize the display of those results
+  * how to leverage highlighting in results

 ## Add a SearchBox